-Enabling cross-origin requests in Umbraco API and Azure
+Enabling CORS in Umbraco API with Azure

-Recently I was struggling with the local angular app while retrieving the data from the Umbraco API endpoint.
-The app was throwing the following error:
+Recently, I was struggling with the local angular app while retrieving the data from the Umbraco API endpoint.

-Access to XMLHttpRequest at ‘http://testapi.piotrbach.com/umbraco/API/showcase/getdummydata’ from origin ‘http://localhost:4200’ has been blocked by CORS policy: Response to preflight request doesn’t pass access control check: It does not have HTTP ok status
+Access to XMLHttpRequest at ‘http://testapi.umbracare.net/umbraco/API/showcase/getdummydata’ from origin ‘http://localhost:4200’ has been blocked by CORS policy: Response to preflight request doesn’t pass access control check: It does not have HTTP ok status

 Browser security prevents a web page from making AJAX requests to another domain.
 This restriction is called the same-origin policy and prevents a malicious site from reading sensitive data from another site.
 However, sometimes you might want to let other sites call your web API.
 Cross-Origin Resource Sharing (CORS) is a W3C standard that allows a server to relax the same-origin policy.
 Using CORS, a server can explicitly allow some cross-origin requests while rejecting others.
 CORS is safer and more flexible than earlier techniques such as JSONP.